liyt96/is-japanese/README.md

 common Japanese symbols, and number 0-9.

 The general standard is based on modern Japanese phrasings we read in online paltforms like Yahoo Japan.
-More examples from Yahoo News inculdes:
+More examples from Yahoo News inculde:

 ```
 var isJapanese = require("is-japanese");